arconnectio/landing/outstatic/content/knowledge-base-articles/what-is-the-permaweb.md

 - [Bundlers](https://www.notion.so/1eb56846c7714052bac7eaf4e3f6e9c9?pvs=21) package multiple data items into one single transaction that help reduce the transaction fees and boost scalability of applications.

-The Arweave ecosystem has numerous community driven specifications that serve as best practices for various common features like formatting of data, on-chain licensing, interaction between contracts, building layer 2 services etc.
+The Arweave and AO ecosystem has numerous community driven specifications that serve as best practices for various common features like formatting of data, on-chain licensing, interaction between contracts, building layer 2 services etc.

 Learn more about the various specifications on Arweave [here](https://specs.g8way.io/).